 Include questions that prompt branded and non-branded keywords.
 Think about the services you offer as an agent and phrase them into an open-ended question.
 Your keyword phrasing should have three distinct markers, according to Placester.
 These markers include general, local, and hyperlocal.

 Your prospects search for “3 bedroom house for sale in Denver” and you have the exact matching phrase on your testimonial page: “John Snow was an incredible realtor.
 When we were searching for a 3 bedroom house for sale in Denver, he set us up for a number of showings in the area.
 We highly recommend.”

 It’s really that easy!

 That’s all for now on our guide for real estate lead generation ideas.
-Within the next month we will add two new installments to this guide:
+Keep an eye out for two new installments to this guide:

 Real Estate Lead Generation Ideas: Digital Advertising and Marketing

 Real Estate Lead Generation Ideas: Community Engagement

 Looking for more lead generation ideas?
 Check out 43 Real Estate Lead Generation Ideas 2019 [Free & Paid] by FitSmallBusiness